 The damages awarded would be an amount equal to one-half of the proceeds awarded that are in excess of an amount offered by the insurer at least ten days before the trial begins or $250,000, whichever is less.
 The court may also award reasonable attorney fees actually incurred for filing a good faith claim.

 An example of how the good faith law will work:

 The insurance company offers $20,000 on a policy with $100,000 limit, but the jury awards $200,000.
 If it can be proven that the insurance company's offer violated the good faith law, the plaintiff will receive the $100,000 policy limit PLUS $90,000 (half of the difference between what was offered and what the jury awarded) in damages.
 In addition, the insurance company would be required to pay the attorney fees for the subsequent claim.

 Minnesota Good Faith Claim Lawyer

 The Good Faith Law should make insurance companies more accountable for their actions toward the insured.
-If you have been in a car accident, truck accident, or motorcycle accident, and you feel like the insurance company has not offered a reasonable amount, contact a Good Faith Lawyer at 612-362-0000.
+If you have been in a car accident, truck accident, or motorcycle accident, and you feel like the insurance company has not offered a reasonable amount, contact a Good Faith Lawyer at 612-TSR-TIME.
 Our lawyers have years of experience handling Minnesota Car Accident cases.
 We have a reputation for getting the job done with excellent results.